datacoves/docs/docs/getting-started/developer/working-with-dbt-datacoves.md

 - **Run current button:** Understand how to use the "Run current" button to execute models.

+## dbt Model Lineage

+- **Datacoves Linage Panel** Learn how to use the [Datacoves Linage Panel](/getting-started/developer/lineage-view.md) to see the lineage of dbt exposures, models, and sources.

 ## Opening a Model and Auto Complete

 - **Quick model access using Cmd/Ctrl + P:** Learn how to quickly access models using the keyboard shortcut.